Skip to main content

 Cambourne to Cambridge: consultations and engagement

-Stakeholder engagement and four public consultations helped develop the scheme.
+Stakeholder engagement and public consultations helped develop our proposals.

 Environmental impact assessment consultation - 16 May 2022 - 11 July 2022